-A man has been charged with murder after a pedestrian was killed in a hit-and-run incident in Harlow.
+A man has been charged with murder following a shocking hit-and-run that claimed the life of a pedestrian in Harlow.

-Essex Police have identified and charged Jeremy Heath, 50, of Ladyshot, Harlow, with murder in connection with the fatal collision.
-He has also been charged with possessing a bladed article in a public place and robbery.
-Heath is due to appear at Chelmsford Magistrates’ Court on Wednesday, April 2.
+Essex Police have charged Jeremy Heath, 50, from Ladyshot, Harlow, with murder in connection to the fatal crash.
+Heath is also facing charges of possessing a bladed article in a public place and robbery.
+He is set to appear at Chelmsford Magistrates’ Court on Wednesday, April 2.

 • A 39-year-old man from Harlow has been arrested on suspicion of robbery and murder.

-• A 42-year-old man from Harlow has been arrested on suspicion of assisting an offender.
+• A 42-year-old Harlow man was also detained on suspicion of assisting an offender.

-Anyone with information about the incident is urged to contact Essex Police via the dedicated public portal or by calling 101.
-Alternatively, they can report anonymously through Crimestoppers at 0800 555 111.
+Anyone with information is urged to contact Essex Police through the public portal or by calling 101.
+You can also report anonymously via Crimestoppers on 0800 555 111.

-Further updates will be provided as the investigation continues and the court proceedings move forward.
+Stay tuned for updates as the investigation unfolds and court proceedings move forward.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.